denten-books/plain-text/4-screen.md

 It would be a mistake to conflate the medium with the message, in this context.
 At stake in the digital--analog divide is rather the reader's ability to do something with the text.
-I suggest that for the duration of this chapter we restrict the use of the word "medium" to identify more narrowly the physical conduit of representation.[^ln3-oed] Thus the medium of painting is paint and canvas, where the medium of books is paper and ink.
+I suggest that throughout this chapter we restrict the use of the word "medium" to identify more narrowly the physical conduit of representation.[^ln3-oed] Thus the medium of painting is paint and canvas, where the medium of books is paper and ink.
 The distinction will help our language remain somewhat more precise than colloquial use, particularly as we consider the more complicated and interested edge cases.
 A change in medium often implies a corresponding change in the *mode* of perception.
 For example, at some level of music production the making of classical music may involve a family of brass woodwind instruments, shaped to move and vibrate air.
 Brass, wood, wind, and air all sound like reasonable candidates for the media through which sound and vibration will travel to reach a listener's ear.
-The *mode* of music appreciation is listening, which involves a set of conventional cultural techniques: the way one buys tickets, (the fact that that there are tickets!), the way one dresses and behaves at a concert.
+The *mode* of music appreciation is listening, which involves a set of conventional cultural
+techniques: the way one buys tickets, (the fact that that there are tickets!), the way one dresses and behaves at a concert.
 A person from the deaf community may use other modes of listening, like leaning against sound amplifying speakers or touching the woodwind.
 Yet at another stage of music production, the making of classical music will involve sheet music.
 A whole system of music distribution is built around the printing and the circulation of music media in the form paper and ink documents.
 The modality of reading sheet music, as opposed to listening, requires a completely different set of body postures.
 It engages different practices and different cultural and financial institutions from listening.

 A confusion enters the conversation when we conflate the modality of the information (music, image, text) with the physical channel of its transmission